1993–94 New York Knicks season

 The 1993–94 New York Knicks season was the 48th season for the franchise in the National Basketball Association.
 This marked the last season in which the Knicks (and all other MSG properties) were owned by Paramount Communications (formerly Gulf+Western), which was sold near the end of the season to Viacom, which in turn sold them to ITT Corporation and Cablevision.
 A couple of years later, ITT would sell their share to Cablevision.
 The Knicks' current owner, The Madison Square Garden Company, is a spin-off of Cablevision.

+Season summary

+Off-season

 During the off-season, the team signed free agent Anthony Bonner.

+Regular season

-The Knicks got off to a fast start by winning their first seven games of the regular season.
-However, they would lose Doc Rivers for the remainder of the season to a knee injury after only just 19 games, while Charles D. Smith and second-year guard Hubert Davis also missed parts of the season with injuries.
+With the addition of Bonner, the Knicks got off to a fast start by winning their first seven games of the regular season.
+However, Doc Rivers suffered a left knee injury, and was out for the remainder of the season after only just 19 games, while Charles D. Smith and second-year guard Hubert Davis also missed parts of the season due to injuries.
 At mid-season, the Knicks traded Tony Campbell to the Dallas Mavericks in exchange for Derek Harper, who filled in the void left by Rivers at the point guard position.
-Despite the injuries, the Knicks had another successful season holding a 34–14 record at the All-Star break, and then posting a 15-game winning streak late in the season, including a 14–0 record in March, finishing in first place in the Atlantic Division with a 57–25 record, and earning the second seed in the Eastern Conference.
+Despite the injuries, the Knicks held a 34–14 record at the All-Star break, and then posted a 15-game winning streak between March and April, which included a 14–0 record in March.
+The Knicks finished in first place in the Atlantic Division with a 57–25 record, and earned the second seed in the Eastern Conference; the team qualified for the NBA playoffs for the seventh consecutive year.

-Patrick Ewing had a stellar season averaging 24.5 points, 11.2 rebounds and 2.7 blocks per game, but was not selected to an All-NBA Team at season's end, while John Starks averaged 19.0 points, 5.9 assists and 1.6 steals per game, and also led the Knicks with 113 three-point field goals, but only played 59 games due to a knee injury, which forced him to miss the remainder of the regular season, and Charles Oakley provided the team with 11.8 points and rebounds per game each, contributed 1.3 steals per game, and was named to the NBA All-Defensive First Team.

-In addition, Davis contributed 11.0 points per game in 56 games, while Smith provided with 10.4 points per game in 43 games, and Greg Anthony contributed 7.9 points, 4.6 assists and 1.4 steals per game.
-Meanwhile, Rivers averaged 7.5 points, 5.3 assists and 1.3 steals per game, Rolando Blackman contributed 7.3 points per game off the bench, sixth man Anthony Mason averaged 7.2 points and 5.8 rebounds per game also off the bench, and Bonner provided with 5.1 points and 4.7 rebounds per game.
+Patrick Ewing had a stellar season averaging 24.5 points, 11.2 rebounds and 2.7 blocks per game, but was not named to an All-NBA Team at season's end, while John Starks averaged 19.0 points, 5.9 assists and 1.6 steals per game, and led the Knicks with 113 three-point field goals, but only played 59 games due to a left knee injury, which forced him to miss the remainder of the regular season.
+In addition, Charles Oakley provided the team with 11.8 points and rebounds per game each, contributed 1.3 steals per game, and was named to the NBA All-Defensive First Team, while Davis contributed 11.0 points per game in 56 games, and Smith provided with 10.4 points per game in 43 games.
+Meanwhile, Harper averaged 8.6 points, 4.4 assists and 1.5 steals per game in 54 games after the trade, Greg Anthony contributed 7.9 points, 4.6 assists and 1.4 steals per game, and Rivers provided with 7.5 points, 5.3 assists and 1.3 steals per game.
+Rolando Blackman contributed 7.3 points per game, Anthony Mason averaged 7.2 points and 5.8 rebounds per game, and Bonner provided with 5.1 points and 4.7 rebounds per game.